djtheseira/SmartWirelessLighting/Resources/ModDescription.md

 # Known Issues

+	- Intensity percentage on the lights does not match the control panel.
 	- When connecting/disconnecting a light from a normal cable, the light list will not update.
 (Fix coming soon)
 	- Daisy chaining doesn't work.
 The SMART wireless light panel ignores a light with a connection (for now).
 The issue above can also cause an issue where the light either appears or disappears after a different refresh.
 The daisy chaining with cables issue will be addressed ASAP, but the first issue is my current priority.

 # New Features